 Armada: Blakes Nighttime Spooky Hayrides & Three-Level Haunted Barn

-On weekends from the end of September (Friday, 9/20) and throughout October, the Farm's Barnyard Funland turns just a bit spooky.
+On weekends from the end of September (9/25) and throughout October, the Farm's Barnyard Funland turns just a bit spooky.
 Spooky Land includes a straw mountain, fortune teller, fun-house tunnel, petting farm and 3D maze.
 Other attractions include Nighttime Spooky Hayrides, a 3D Maze (wherein guests wear 3D glasses), and a Zombie Paintball Safari.
-Several combination packages are available starting at $24.95.
+Please contact for current pricing information.
 Note: Tickets can be purchased online.

 Armada: Slaughtered at Sundown (Facebook

 The attraction has both a haunted house -- complete with zombies and haunted cemetery -- and a haunted hayride.
-It operates on weekends from Friday, September 27th through October 27th and costs $15 for either event or $25 for both.
+It operates on weekends from Friday, September 26th through October 31st.
+Please contact for current pricing information.

 Lenox Township: Haunted Farm of Terror

 The haunted happenings include a 20-acre Hayride of Horrors, as well as a House of Doom.
-There are also nightly bonfires, zombie shoots, and scary movies.
-The attraction is open on weekends from September 20th through October 27th.
-It is also open on October 29th, 30th, and 31st (Halloween!), as well as Friday, November 1st.
-Admission is $22 and includes both attractions.
+There are also nightly bonfires, zombie shoots, corn maze and scary movies.
+The attraction is open on weekends from September 12 through October 4th and expanded weekends October 10th through November 1st.
+Admission is $22 adults, $15 kids 10 & under and includes both attractions.

 Lenox: Scarefest Scream Park

 Castle of the Dead (formerly of Roseville) has taken up residence in Lenox.
-In 2013, the Park has four new attractions: Muttonulle Manor, Carnival of the Dead (a wooded trail), Terror Maze Zone (with hidden monsters and frights), and Hayride of Doom.
-The Park is open on weekends from Friday, September 6th through November 2nd.
+In 2014, the Park has four attractions: Castle of the Dead, Carnival of the Dead (a wooded trail), Terror Maze Zone (with hidden monsters and frights), and Hayride of Doom.
+The Park is open on weekends (Fridays and Saturdays) in September through October 11 and Friday/Saturday/Sundays October 17th through November 1st.
 Tickets are $15 per attraction ($12 online).
 All inclusive tickets are $45.

 Mt.
 Clemens: The Fear Factory at the Gibraltar Trade Center

-The attraction is open on weekends starting on September 20th.
-It is also open everyday from October 17th through November 2nd.
+The attraction is open on weekends starting on September 19th.
+It is also open every day from October 2nd through November 2nd (except for October 6,7,8,13,14).
 It takes 30 minutes to experience, spans 25,000 square feet, and has a unique vortex tunnel.
-Admission is $12 per person in September and $17 per person In October and November.
+Admission is $12 per person in September and $18 per person in October and November.

 Romeo: Haunted Hayride at Miller's Big Red Greenhouses and Cider Mill